Mark Honey

 Upon returning to the UK, he joined the Institute of Cancer Research, working towards the development of novel kinase inhibitors, and subsequently at the Sussex Drug Discovery Centre working on early stage neuroscience projects.
 In March 2018 Mark moved to the University of Wolverhampton where he started his independent career as a Lecturer in Pharmaceutical Chemistry within the School of Pharmacy.

-In November 2019 Mark moved to his current position in the Faculty of Engineering and Science at the University of Greenwich as a Senior Lecturer in Chemistry.
-Mark is currently a Member of the Royal Society of Chemistry, a Fellow of the Higher Education Academy, an active peer reviewer, and is a Leader of Future Science Group's RxNet (previously MedChemNet).
+In November 2019 Mark moved to the Faculty of Engineering and Science at the University of Greenwich and is currently interim Deputy Head of the School of Science.
+Mark is a Member of the Royal Society of Chemistry, a Fellow of the Higher Education Academy, external examiner, peer reviewer, and PhD supervisor for a project working on the synthesis and biological evaluation of cyclic peptide natural product analogues.

 Awards